Cell Phones and Cancer Risk

 What can cell phone users do to reduce their exposure to radiofrequency energy?

 The FDA has suggested some steps that concerned cell phone users can take to reduce their exposure to radiofrequency energy (28):

 - Reserve the use of cell phones for shorter conversations or for times when a landline phone is not available.

-- Use a hands-free device, which places more distance between the phone and the head of the user.
+- Use a device with hands-free technology, such as wired headsets, which place more distance between the phone and the head of the user.